akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 In this case, when creating your attribute, enable the `value per locale` property.

-## The `Attribute description` property
+## The `Attribute guidelines` property

 Thanks to this property, it is possible to explain what the expectations are for each attribute, in terms of enrichment.
-In other words, this description allows to define the enrichment guidelines.
 When an attribute guideline is defined, it is displayed under the attribute in the product edit form.

 ![Attribute description in the product edit form](../img/PEF_AttributeDescription.png)